monsieursam/technical-test-main/technical_doc.md

 ### 1. `useButtonFinder` Hook

 #### Purpose
 The `useButtonFinder` hook is designed to locate a button on the page based on specific criteria and attach an event listener to it.
 The hook also manages the timing of the button's appearance on the page.
+It finds the button based on its text content and parent attributes.

 ### 2. `Widget` Component